 Dr. Monique Ward

-Dr. Monique Ward is an Arthur F. Thurnau Professor of Psychology and the chair of the Developmental Area in Psychology.
+Dr. Monique Ward is an Arthur F. Thurnau Professor of Psychology and a faculty member in the Developmental Area in Psychology.
 Her research interests center on children’s and adolescents’ developing conceptions of both gender and sexuality, and on the contribution of these notions to their social and sexual decision-making.
 She is particularly interested in how children interpret and use the messages they receive about male-female relations from their parents, peers, and the media.
 She was made a Fellow of the American Psychological Society in 2015 for her numerous contributions to the field.
 She recently received a Distinguished Leadership Award from the APA Committee on Women in Psychology (APA Div 35), and received the University of Michigan Psychology department’s Graduate Mentoring Award (2016) for exceptional support and role modeling.

 Olivia Drlik is a junior at the University of Michigan majoring in Gender & Health.
 She is interested in research about social experiences, particularly the social experiences of women, as this greatly impacts women’s health and well-being.
 Olivia believes that research in this area contributes to crucial knowledge for practicing nurse midwives, and all medical professionals.
 She plans to pursue a nurse-midwife career (CNM).

 Riley Marshall is a senior at the University of Michigan, triple majoring in Psychology, Sociology, and Gender & Health.
 She is currently working on her thesis, which is focused on the mistreatment of individuals in hospital settings.
 She plans to apply to graduate school for a PhD in Psychology.